cyclist-org/cyclist/sl_prove.md

 If you want to use the separation logic prover and you downloaded a tarball then the executables in the archive will have been linked in such a way that they should work without any additional dependencies on an x86_64 Linux system.
-Otherwise consult README.compiling for building instructions.
+Otherwise consult [Installation] for building instructions.

 As the two other provers are not under active development, if you want to try them out your best option is to check out an older revision: